 TRAIN: JR Soya Line end up at Japan’s northernmost station of Wakkanai, a ticket window is open from 6.20am to 5.50pm.

-A few limited express trains run from Sapporo (1 daily / 5hrs) and Asahikawa (3 daily / 3.5hrs) on the JR Soya Line.
+A few limited express trains run from Sapporo (1 daily / 5hrs) and Asahikawa (3 daily / 3.5hrs).
 There are also local trains from Asahikawa (5.5hrs) require a change at Nayoro (4hrs).
 Keep in mind that daytime local trains are crowded during the summer.

 BUS: Intercity buses (incl night service with female-only seats) run between Sapporo Odori Bus Center and Wakkanai (6 daily / 6hrs) follows the Ororon Line.
 Some buses go directly to Wakkanai ferry terminal.